techtuber101/irisvision/docs/SELF-HOSTING.md

-# Suna Self-Hosting Guide
+# Iris Self-Hosting Guide

-This guide walks you through hosting your own Suna instance, including required environment variables and two deployment options: with Docker and without Docker.
+This guide walks you through hosting your own Iris instance, including required environment variables and two deployment options: with Docker and without Docker.

 ## Table of Contents